 - it is not stretchy enough

-There are several approaches for estimating this length of yarn:
+There are several approaches to estimating this length of yarn:

 - Use a chart that gives you estimates for the amount of yarn per stitch needed depending on yarn weight.
 Leave a tail to weave in and then add the length per stitch multiplied by the number of stitches you need to cast on.
 Again, your results might not be the same as whoever has prepared the charts, so you may need to adjust.
 One such chart can be found here.